 Guideline 35: Licensed areas

-Liquor Act 1992 - Sections 58 and 154
+Liquor Act 1992—Sections 58 and 154

 The Liquor Act does not contemplate the licensing of separate or detached premises under 1 licence with the exception of detached bottle shops which are specifically provided for under Section 60(1)(d).

-In considering whether to grant an application for a licence under the Act or an application to change the licensed area, which includes detached buildings or land, the Commissioner for Liquor and Gaming must ensure that the licensed premises are able to be appropriately defined and form one premises.
+In considering whether to grant an application for a licence under the Act or an application to change the licensed area, which includes detached buildings or land, the Commissioner for Liquor and Gaming must ensure that the licensed premises are able to be appropriately defined and form 1 premises.

 - whether the parcels of land involved are contiguous or adjacent, or close to each other